Launch-Free 3 months Builder plan-

 How do I get started with LobsterMail for my CrewAI project?

 For Node.js environments, install with npm install @lobsterkit/lobstermail.
-For Python-based crews, call the REST API directly.
-The getting started guide walks through the full setup in a few minutes, and the free plan requires no credit card.
-See also the CrewAI agent email guide for a broader walkthrough of the integration.
+For Python-based crews, call the REST API directly. — the full setup takes a few minutes, and the free plan requires no credit card.

 Related posts